mInternauta/Nermis/README.md

 Check for Releases in Github page.

 ## Thanks and Licenses
-Thanks for Apache Commons with Commons IO, NET and CLI Library
+* Thanks to Apache for the Commons IO, NET and CLI Library

-Thanks for MySQL Team with MySQL Connector for Java
+* Thanks to MySQL Team for the MySQL Connector for Java

-Thanks for Quartz Scheduler Team with Quarts Scheduler
+* Thanks to Quartz Scheduler Team for the Quarts Scheduler

-Thanks for Jetty Team with Jetty WebServer
+* Thanks to Jetty Team for the Jetty WebServer
+* Thanks to LuaJ Team for the LuaJ